 IDVA, like many school districts, is faced with a distinctive population of students who are challenged to be successful within the designated educational framework of the district.
 This population has necessitated the establishment of an alternative secondary schooling program within IDVA.
-The alternative school program follows and meets all requirements for Alternative Secondary Programs as provided by IDAPA 08.02.03.110, as issued by the State Board of Education and as may be amended from time to time.
+IDVA's alternative school program (Vision) may serve grades 6-12.

-Like our regular high school our curriculum is provided and supported by K12.
-Our Alternative High School Program is differentiated from our regular high school program through the following:
+Our Alternative School Program is differentiated from our regular school program through the following: